 The Customer-Led Network Revolution (CLNR) has involved successful delivery of an ambitious programme of work over a four-year period.
-The project learning will support distribution network operators (DNOs) in finding cost-effective ways to manage the introduction of low carbon technologies like solar PV, heat pumps and electric vehicles and to ensure customers continue to receive a safe, secure and affordable electricity supply now and also in a low-carbon future.
-It was led by Northern Powergrid in partnership with British Gas, Durham University, Newcastle University and EA Technology Ltd.
+The project learning will support distribution network operators (DNOs) in finding cost-effective ways to manage the introduction of low carbon technologies (LCTs) like solar PV, heat pumps and electric vehicles and to ensure customers continue to receive a safe, secure and affordable electricity supply now and in a low carbon future.

-A key aspect of the project was to test the level of flexibility that customers can offer in how they generate and use electricity and to explore how this can help distribution network operators to facilitate the transition to a low carbon economy at the most economic long-term cost for customers.
+A key aspect of the project was to test the level of flexibility that customers can offer in how they generate and use electricity and to explore how this can help distributed network operators (DNOs) to facilitate the transition to a low carbon economy at the most economic long-term cost for customers.
 To achieve this, the CLNR project set up a number of trials to enhance the understanding of existing and future customer generation/demand profiles and the potential flexibility of different customer types.

-This report is written for DNOs, regulators, energy suppliers, transmission operators and aggregators as well as customers that wish to engage with the electricity market through the provision of ancillary services such as demand-side response and it focuses on the CLNR lessons from our industrial & commercial (I&C) trials in the following areas:
+This report is written for DNOs, regulators, energy suppliers, transmission operators and aggregators as well as customers who wish to engage with the electricity market through the provision of ancillary services such as demand side response and it focuses on the CLNR lessons from our industrial and commercial (I&C) trials in the following areas:

-Static demand-side response - Analysis of half-hourly customer consumption patterns to understand whether the April 2010 tariff reform, which led to the introduction of the red, amber, green time-of-use (ToU) pricing signals in the common distribution charging methodology (CDCM), has had any impact on the behaviour of customer electricity consumption patterns (Test Cell 7);

-On-demand demand-side response - Demand-side response trials with a range of industrial and commercial (I&C) customers to test different recruitment methodologies, commercial arrangements and methods of operation (Test Cell 18);

-Generator voltage support - Operating generation in voltage control mode on a DNO network through the control of reactive power (Test Cell 19);

-Generator contribution to network security - A review of generation profiles from a range of generation types and an evaluation of whether there is any need to amend 'ENA ETR130: Application Guide for assessing the capacity of networks containing distributed generation' in respect of distributed generation contribution to system security (Test Cell 8).
+- · Static demand side response Analysis of half-hourly customer consumption patterns to understand whether the April 2010 tariff reform, which led to the introduction of the red, amber, green time of use (ToU) pricing signals in the common distribution charging methodology (CDCM), has had any impact on the behaviour of customer electricity consumption patterns (TC7) - On-demand demand side response Demand side response trials with a range of I&C customers to test different recruitment methodologies, commercial arrangements and methods of operation (TC18) - Generator voltage support Operating generation in voltage control mode on a DNO network through the control of reactive power (TC19) - · Generator contribution to network security A review of generation profiles from a range of generation types and an evaluation of whether there is any need to amend 'ENA ETR130: Application Guide for assessing the capacity of networks containing distributed generation' in respect of distributed generation contribution to system security (TC8)